On the Infinite Width and Depth Limits of Predictive Coding Networks: Discussion

 \subsection{Limitations and future directions}

-While we showed that our theory holds for nonlinear networks (Figure \ref{fig:mean-field-resnet-betas-cifar}), linearity remains the main limitation of the analysis.
-A related limitation is our study of the equilibrated energy (Eq. \ref{eq:pc-equilib-energy}), which in general has a closed-form expression only in the linear case.
-Generalising our theory to nonlinear networks would be challenging but impactful.
+\paragraph{Linear theory.} While we provided supporting experiments on nonlinear models (Figure~\ref{fig:mean-field-nonlinear-models}), linearity remains the main limitation of our theoretical analysis.
+Building further on \citet{bordelon2022self}, it could be interesting to investigate whether our theoretical results can be extended to the nonlinear case by using tools from dynamical mean-field theory (DMFT).
+DMFT allows one to derive a lower-dimensional description of network dynamics in certain limits, and has already been used to gain insights into infinite-width networks trained with other biologically plausible rules, including feedback alignment and error-modulated Hebbian learning \cite{bordelon2022influence}.
+These algorithms do not have alternating activity and weight dynamics like PC, but one could imagine deriving DMFT equations for both optimisation timescales.\footnote{We thank one of the reviewers for this suggestion.}

-Another interesting direction would be to investigate generalisations of our parameterisation (\S\ref{sec:general-param}), with at least two goals.
-First, there could be another notion of a stable and feature-learning parameterisation where PC does not converge to BP.
-This would probably require considering other desiderata than those in \S\ref{sec:bp-width-params}.
-Second, it could also be useful to add constraints for stable inference, as well as learning, dynamics.
-This was in part attempted by \citet{ishikawa2024local} by considering scalings of the layer-wise PC energies. \citet{innocenti2025mu} also suggested some inference-specific desiderata but found a trade-off between them and the depth desiderata (\S\ref{sec:pc-depth-params}).
+\paragraph{Alternative parameterisations.} Another interesting direction would be to investigate other types of parameterisation (\S\ref{sec:general-param}), with at least two goals.
+First, as mentioned above, there could be other notions of a stable and feature-learning parameterisation (see Figure~\ref{fig:venn-diag} for a schematic illustration), where PC might not not converge to BP.
+Exploring such other notions would require considering different desiderata (\S\ref{sec:bp-width-params} \& \S\ref{sec:pc-depth-params}).
+It could also be useful to consider constraints for stable inference, as well as learning, dynamics.
+This was in part attempted in \citet{ishikawa2024local} by considering scalings of the layer-wise PC energies.
+Similarly motivated, \citet{innocenti2025mu} suggested that the conditioning of the inference landscape should remain constant with respect to the width and depth, but found that this desideratum was fundamentally at odds with the stability of the forward pass with depth (\S\ref{sec:pc-depth-params}).

+\paragraph{PC inference cost.} The main limitation of PC remains the computational cost of inference convergence (Eq.~\ref{eq:pc-infer}), shared with other bio-plausible algorithms with alternating dynamics such as equilibrium propagation \cite{scellier2017equilibrium}.
+On GPUs, it has been estimated that PC becomes about as fast as BP when the number of inference steps is approximately equal to the depth \cite{salvatori2024stable}, since as previously noted weight updates are layer-parallelisable with PC.
+Previous studies have shown that, at least for simple datasets, the number of inference steps can remain close to the depth without sacrificing performance \cite{pinchetti2024benchmarking, innocenti2025mu}, despite no longer reaching an equilibrium.
+PC inference can also be accelerated using BP \cite{goemaere2025error} and other activity initialisations \cite{pinchetti2026faster}.

+Setting aside the increased memory cost of most of these methods, we speculate that significant speed-ups for PC inference---and so potential compute savings over BP---are more likely to come from analog hardware implementations that physically realise the network dynamics \cite{momeni2025training, aifer2025solving, montanari2026energy, wright2026physical}.
+Whether PC can be successfully implemented on such hardware remains an important open question.